ibm-cloud-docs/vpc/bs_snapshots_manage_mvs.md

 ```
 {: codeblock}

-Changing the `resource_group` and `source_volume` values of the member snapshots forces Terraform to destroy the snapshots and create different snapshots.
+Changing the `resource_group` and `source_volume` values of the member snapshots forces Terraform to delete the snapshots and create different snapshots.

 For more information about the arguments and attributes, see [ibm_is_snapshot_consistency_group](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_snapshot_consistency_group){: external}.